Scottish Junior Cup

-The Scottish Junior Cup is an annual football competition organised by the Scottish Junior Football Association.
-The competition has been held every year since the inception of the SJFA in 1886 and, as of the 2022–23 edition, 108 teams compete in the tournament.
-The cup has an unseeded knockout format with semi-finals played as single legs, and the final played at a neutral venue of an SPFL club.
+The Scottish Junior Cup is an annual football competition organised by the Scottish Junior Football Association (SJFA).
+The competition has been held every year since the inception of the SJFA on the 2nd October 1886 and, as of the 2023–24 edition, 112 teams compete in the tournament.
+The cup has an unseeded knockout format with no replays, semi-finals played over two legs, and the final usually played at a neutral venue of an SPFL club.

 Since the 2006–07 season, the winner of the Junior Cup Final has qualified for the following season's senior Scottish Cup.
-The competition is named the Macron Scottish Cup for sponsorship reasons.
+The competition is named the Clydebuilt Home Improvements Scottish Junior Cup for sponsorship reasons.

-Auchinleck Talbot are the current holders, after defeating Yoker Athletic 2–0 on 4 June 2022 at Rugby Park, Kilmarnock.
+Johnstone Burgh are the current holders, having defeated Tranent on penalties in the final on 1 June 2025 at Broadwood Stadium, to win the trophy for the third time.

 Format

-The competition is open to all member clubs of Scottish Junior Football Association, and all tier 6 clubs and below on payment of entry fee, subject to the approval of the committee.
+The competition is open to all member clubs of Scottish Junior Football Association, and all clubs in tier 6 and below in the Scottish pyramid system on payment of entry fee, subject to the approval of the committee.

-Matches which are tied after 90 minutes proceed directly to penalty kicks, and semi-finals take place as single matches.
-Prior to the 2020–21 season, drawn matches were replayed and semi-finals took place as two legged ties.
+Matches which are tied after 90 minutes proceed directly to penalty kicks, and semi-finals take place over two legs.
+Prior to the 2020–21 season, drawn matches were replayed.

 History

 The Cup has been competed for since the 1886–87 season, when Fairfield Govan became the first winners.
 The SJFA purchased an exact replica in 2007, to replace the original which was showing its age.

 Auchinleck Talbot are the most successful club, winning the trophy 14 times to date, including three times in a row from 1986 to 1988 and 2018 to 2022 (no team won in 2020 and 2021 due to the COVID-19 pandemic).

 The record attendance for a Junior Cup Final is 77,650 for the 1951 final between Petershill and Irvine Meadow XI.

-In 2010, Linlithgow Rose lifted the Scottish Junior Cup for the fourth time in their history and third in a decade.
-They now join a small group of teams that have managed to lift the cup more than three times.